 The Firelight Camps glamping experience at the La Tourelle Resort is one of the best glamping options in the state of New York and an excellent option during fall in upstate New York.
 The tents are breathtaking and offer views of the forest while also being cozy and comfortable, we seriously love glamping.
 Or if you prefer a traditional but upscale hotel, check out La Tourelle’s beautiful rooms with sweeping views of the region.

 One of our absolute favorite Finger Lakes small towns is Watkins Glen.
 It’s located at the southern end of Seneca Lake and has so much charm.
 A fall visit is a must!
-Take a drive along the lake and visit fruit and dairy farm stores or go on a wine tasting.
+Take a drive along the Seneca Lake Scenic Byway and visit fruit and dairy farm stores or go on a wine tasting, one of the many amazing things to at Seneca Lake.

 If you’re looking for the best waterfalls in New York, you’ll find many of them here.
 Walk along the scenic Gorge Trail in Watkins Glen State Park where you’ll pass several cascading waterfalls along one of the most beautiful walking trails we’ve ever been on with stone bridges and moss covered rocks.
 Before turning around, make sure you make it all the way to Rainbow Falls which feels like a scene out of a fantasy film!